What Does it Take to Be a Foundry Mold and Coremaker?

 - Form and assemble slab cores around patterns and position wire in mold sections to reinforce molds, using hand tools and glue.

-Qualities of a Foundry Mold & Coremaker
+What Every Foundry Mold & Coremaker Should Know

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.